From debate to dialogue: In a contentious era, 'Ethics Bowl' offers students a gentler alternative

 It means “having some capacity to view, from the inside, the ethical outlooks of people who disagree with you.
 That means not simply being aware of what they’ve said or what they’ve written, or being able to develop a nifty debaters’ responses to the viewpoints they hold — but really looking inside the other view and trying to understand it from the other person’s way of looking at the world.”

 Harpeth Hall from Nashville starts the discussion with six minutes to present their thoughts.
 There are millions of homeless pets, so the ethical choice is to adopt, they believe.
 Cloning is self-serving for the human.
-The pet cannot consent to being cloned.
-Also, cloning may involve unknown health issues for the cloned pet, as in the renowned case of Dolly the sheep.
-The team also believes that death is a part of life, and it is important for people to confront death.
+The pet cannot consent.
+Also, cloning may involve unknown health issues for the cloned pet.
+The team also believes that it is important for people to confront death.

 Now it is the turn of team B, Miami’s Archimedean Upper Conservatory — not to attack and refute, but to ask questions that expand the discussion.
 What about pet breeders?
 Where do they fit on the ethical continuum?
 Also, what’s so wrong with cloning a pet for your own happiness?
 Are all selfish pursuits bad?